pivotal/docs-platform-automation/docs/index.md

 can continuously take the latest updates when new software is available - including PAS, PKS, OpsManager, stemcells, products and services.
 In addition, Platform Automation for PCF helps with:

-* Externalized configuration: helps manage multiple foundations and reduces configuration drift
+* Externalized configuration: helps manage multiple foundations and reduces configuration drift by tracking changes through source control

 * The ability to create pipelines that handle installs and upgrades: helps streamline workflows